clwangUSC/harry-potter-gen-z/book_1/chapter_2.md

 "Nothing, nothing..."

 Dudley's bday - how could he have forgotten?
 Harry slowly unstuck himself from his bed and started hunting for socks.
 He found a pair under his bed and, after yoinking  a spider off one of them, put them on.
-Harry was used to spiders, because the dusty ass cupboard under the stairs was full of them, and that was his zone.
+Harry was chill with spiders, cuz the dusty ass cupboard under the stairs was full of them, and that was his zone.

 Once clothed he skirted his way down the hall into the kitchen.
 The table was smol beneath all Dudley's bday gifts.
-It looked as though Dudley had gotten the new chromebook he wanted, not to mention the second television and the racing bike.
+It looked as though Dudley had gotten the new chromebook he wanted, not to mention the Sony - 85" Class BRAVIA XR Z9K 8K HDR Mini LED Google TV and the racing bike.
 Harry was confusion as to why Dudley wanted a racing bike, as Dudley was a big heckin' chonker and hated gains - unless of course it involved throwing hands.
 Dudley's fave punching bag was Harry, but he couldn't often catch him.
 Harry didn't look it, but he was speedy af.

 Prolly had something to do with living in a dutty cupboard, but Harry had always been smol and scrawny for his age.
 He looked the farthest from swole because all his fits were second hand clothes of Dudley's, and Dudley was fourish times as thicc as him.
 Harry has a gangly face, knobbly knees, black hair and bright green eyes (like Harry Styles).
 He wore circle glasses held together with a lot of Scotch tape bc of all the times he had caught Dudley's hands with his face.
 The only thing Harry liked about his lewk was a very thin scar on his forehead that was shaped like a bolt of lightning.
-He had had it as long as he could remember and thought is gave main charater energy.
+He had had it as long as he could remember and thought it gave main charater energy.
 Since his life was uninteresting asf the first question he could ever remember asking his Aunt Petunia was how he had gotten it.

 "When your parents wrecked their whip and unalived." she had said.
 "And don't be askin questions."